gilramir/gren-html-autodropdown/README.md

 ## The Model

-In your code which defines your Model, import AutoDropdown.
+In the file which defines your Model, import AutoDropdown.
 Your model needs an AutoDropdown.State for every dropdown instance.
 ```elm
 import AutoDropdown